-Which city is cheaper, Frankfurt or Nuremberg?
+Which place is cheaper, Frankfurt or Nuremberg?

 These are the overall average travel costs for the two destinations.